 Now invite your child to trace over the tracks!
 My first grade son tried tracing the tracks first.
 This was pretty easy for him, but still great fine motor practice!
 He was proud of the fact that he could read the animal names next to the tracks and loved looking at the tracks he completed:)

-He traced over the raccoon, deer, and turkey before handing over the marker to his four year old brother.
+He traced over the raccoon, deer, and turkey before handing over the marker to his younger brother.
 This was definitely more challenging for him, but he loved it!
 He really had to focus to stay on the dashed lines.
 He talked about the different shapes and sizes of the animal prints.
 “Look at these ovals I’m tracing, momma!”

 He also counted the claws on the fox and raccoon tracks.
 There was a lot of concentration and learning going on here.